 Benito Mussolini was an Italian political leader who became the fascist dictator of Italy from 1925 to 1945.
-Originally a revolutionary socialist and a newspaper journalist and editor, he forged Italy’s violent paramilitary fascist movement in 1919 and became prime minister in 1922.
+Originally a revolutionary socialist and a newspaper journalist and editor, he forged Italy’s violent paramilitary fascist movement in 1919 and declared himself prime minister in 1922.
 Called “Il Duce” (the Leader) by his countrymen or simply “Mussolini,” he allied himself with Adolf Hitler during World War II, relying on the German dictator to prop up his leadership.
-Mussolini was executed by firing squad shortly after the German surrender in Italy in 1945.

 Born on July 29, 1883, in Verano di Costa, Italy, Mussolini was the son of blacksmith and ardent socialist Alessandro Mussolini and a devout Catholic mother, Rosa Maltoni.
 By most accounts, Mussolini’s family lived in simple, small quarters.

 Young Mussolini was expelled from his first boarding school at age 10 for stabbing a fellow student.
 At 14, he stabbed another student but was only suspended.

 Much of Mussolini’s early adulthood was spent traveling around Switzerland, getting involved with that country’s Socialist Party and clashing with police.
-In 1909, he moved to Austria-Hungary to become editor of a socialist newspaper, but was deported back to Italy, accused of violating laws meant to regulate press freedom.
+In 1909, he moved to Austria-Hungary to become editor of a socialist newspaper, but was deported back to Italy after being accused of violating laws meant to regulate press freedom.

-In 1910, Mussolini became the editor for another socialist newspaper, but soon spent six months in jail for inciting violence.
-During his incarceration, he began to write his autobiography—while still in his twenties—detailing his troubled school years and his many romantic conquests.
+In 1910, Mussolini became the editor for another Italian socialist newspaper, but soon spent six months in jail for inciting violence.
+During his incarceration, he began to write his autobiography—though still in his twenties—detailing his troubled school years and his many romantic conquests.